jackiehjm/stx-docs/doc/source/developer_resources/debug_issues.rst

     *   Make the changes in your *development workspace* with the StarlingX codebase.
     *   Build the related packages using ``build-pkgs <package_name>``.
-    *   Create and apply the patch using the :doc:`starlingx_patching` guide.
+    *   Create and apply the patch using the :ref:`starlingx_patching` guide.
     *   Restart the services using the ``systemctl`` command or the StarlingX ``sm`` (service management) command.